Tantrums in 13 month old

 It is very new terrain for me.
 I'm grateful for the suggestions and the website.
 Thanks again! --Ashley

 It is definitely new terrain when they get into the second year, and it always challenges us as parents.
 Sounds like you're doing great in offering him choices.
-And I'm interested to hear that he is more likely to be upset when he's hungry or tired; it makes sense that he has fewer internal resources to deal with challenges then.
+And all humans are more likely to be upset when hungry or tired; it makes sense that he has fewer internal resources to deal with challenges then.
 (I know that's true for me!)

 There's a myth that if we set a limit and our kids are upset because they didn't get what they wanted, we should ignore their unhappiness.
 In fact, kids always do better if we acknowledge their feelings.
 That doesn’t mean we don’t set limits, or that we agree with our kids' feelings.
 But limits without empathy is authoritarian child-raising, and just makes for angry, rebellious kids.
 If we can set limits and empathize with our kids’ unhappiness about those limits, our kids will internalize the limits in a healthy way, and will be much more cooperative.